min2ha/ukwa-site/content/target/61149/index.en.md

   "subject": "Brexit"
 }

-# National Audit Office: Implementing the UK’s Exit from the European Union – People and skills: The role of the centre of government

 A briefing describing how the centre of government is supporting departments to identify the people and skills needed to implement the UK’s exit from the European Union.